-HIPAA Security Rule Requirements & Compliance
+HIPAA Security Rule Requirements & 2025 Updates

-What is the HIPAA security rule?
-The HIPAA Security Rule created regulations to protect someone’s personal health information when used by a covered entity.
+The HIPAA security rule is vital in protecting ePHI.
+It was created to protect someone’s personal health information when used by a covered entity.
 This includes creating administrative, physical and technical safeguards at an organization to protect this information.
+To understand the HIPAA security rule, you need to know the necessary safeguards and how to apply them to your organization.
+We’ll cover these points, as well as the recent updates announced in 2025, in this post.

-What is the HIPAA Security Rule?
+Summary of the HIPAA Security Rule

 Who Are the HIPAA Covered Entities and Business Associates?